“A”-1

 1.1 A: in later years, when asked, LZ always insisted that the title of “A” was simply the first word of the poem, thus the quotation marks (see SL 260, 272).
 Also he sometimes pointed out that A traces back to the Hebrew aleph, meaning ox-head, so the quotation marks are the two horns.
 Among the various obvious significances of this initial “A”, a is the note sounded to which all instruments of the orchestra are tuned.
 Although the rest of the early movements do not begin with “a,” LZ seems to have decided quite early to move from “a” to “an” in the second half of the poem; in the event, the “an” movements begin with “A”-14 and all subsequent movements begin with an/an- (see 12 Dec.
 1930 letter to EP in EP/LZ 80).
 Also relevant is that “A” was conceived as a follow-up to LZ’s first major poem, “Poem beginning ‘The'” (EP/LZ 79; see next note) and in this regard one might consider his well-known later statement about the importance of words such as “a” and “the” (Prep+ 10).
 LZ included quotation marks in a number of his titles, such as “‘Mantis,'” as well as italics, but even scholars have been erratic in respecting these details.
 Some of the more speculative rationales for the title are Ron Silliman’s suggestion that this refers to the baseball team, the Philadelphia A’s, see The New Sentence (1989): 128, but see also Richard Parker, “‘A’ and the A’s: Louis Zuko’v’sky goes West,” Textual Practice 26.6 (2012): 1065-1080; and Craig Dworkin’s suggestion that is was suggested by a major coffee dealer based in Brooklyn, Ehlers, whose packaging prominently promised: GRADE “A” COFFEE, in Dictionary Poetics (2020): 49-50..

-1.2 Bach: the contemporary setting of the opening of “A”-1 is a performance of Johann Sebastian Bach’s St. Matthew Passion (Matthäuspassion) that LZ attended at Carnegie Hall in NYC on Thursday, 5 April 1928 (1.21-25), the eve of Good Friday and also the beginning of Passover (see 3.32).
+1.2 Bach: the contemporary setting of the opening of “A”-1 is a performance of Johann Sebastian Bach’s St. Matthew Passion (Matthäuspassion) that LZ attended at Carnegie Hall in NYC on Thursday, 5 April 1928 (1.21-25), the eve of Good Friday and also the second evening of Passover (see 3.32).
 This contemporary performance is paralleled by the work’s initial performance conducted by Bach himself on Good Friday, 15 April 1729 in Leipzig (current scholarship puts the probable first performance in 1727).
 Although LZ’s primary source of information on Bach was Charles Sanford Terry’s scholarly biography, in this case the information on the original performance of St. Matthew Passion in “A”-1 appears to have come from the program notes of the performance LZ heard.

 In the brief Foreword to the publication of “A” 1-12 (1959), LZ states: “‘A’ / a poem of a life / —and a time.
 The poem will continue thru 24 movements, its last words still to be lived.
 Bach is a theme all thru it, the music first heard in 1928 affecting the recurrences of changes as may be of the story or history” (Prep+ 228; see also Contributor’s note to An “Objectivists” Anthology).
 CZ claimed (“Commemorative Evening” 25) that the genesis of “A”-1 was in a letter describing the performance to WCW, who was unable to attend with LZ; the letter apparently has not survived, but see WCW’s letters in WCW/LZ 4-5, which LZ recalls in his 1958 “A Citation” to WCW (Prep+ 46).
 In a 12 Dec.
 1930 letter to EP, LZ states that “A”-1 developed directly out of line 309 of “Poem beginning ‘The’”—“Our God immortal such Life as is our God”—which is itself quoted from LZ’s uncollected poem “For a Thing by Bach” written in 1925 (EP/LZ 79).